Stream Images from ESP32-CAM to MQTTfy Dashboard via MQTT

 https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json - Go to

-Tools > Board > Boards Manager..., search for "esp32", and install the package by Espressif Systems. - Install the
+Tools > Board > Boards Manager..., search for "esp32", and install the package by Espressif Systems. - From

 PubSubClientlibrary fromTools > Manage Libraries....

-For Base64 encoding, we will use a simple and effective header file.
-Create a new tab in your Arduino sketch named base64.h and paste the following code into it:
+For Base64 encoding, create a new tab in your sketch named base64.h and paste the following standard encoding code into it:

 // In a new tab named "base64.h"